What is Open Channel Flow?

 Steady and Unsteady Flow

-In an open channel flow, if the flow parameters such as depth of flow, the velocity of flow, and the rate of flow at a particular point on the fluid do not change for a time, it is called steady flow.
-And if at any point on the open channel flow, the flow parameters like depth of flow, the velocity of flow, and rate of flow change their value for time, then it is called an unsteady flow.
+In an open channel flow, if the flow parameters such as depth of flow, the velocity of flow, and the flow rate at a particular point on the fluid do not change for a time, it is called steady flow.
+And if at any point on the open channel flow, the flow parameters like depth of flow, flow velocity, and flow rate change their value over time, then it is called an unsteady flow.

 Uniform Flow and Non-Uniform Flow